 I recently had a conversation with a friend regarding God's will.
 We expressed the desire to walk in God's will but admitted to being unsure of what his will actually is.

-What is God’s will for us?
+What is God’s will for us and how can we pray for it to be done?
 In a nutshell, God's will can be defined as those things God desires.